Application Modernization Strategy: The Complete Guide

 5) Select your CI/CD tool

 CI/CD is a part of the DevOps framework.
 CI stands for continuous integration, and CD stands for continuous delivery (or continuous deployment).
 A CI tool enables organizations to automate the software build process comprising continuous integration, continuous testing, and continuous delivery.
-With quick and frequent delivery of code changes, CI/CD tools shorten software development cycles and bring faster time to market to the table.
+With quick, frequent delivery of code changes, CI/CD tools shorten software development cycles and bring faster time-to-market to the table.

 Continuous integration pipeline

 In the DevOps approach, a pipeline is a deployable code unit path comprising multiple steps such as build, test, deploy, and monitoring.
-The CI pipeline is the first part of the delivery pipeline that handles the automation of code build and testing phases.
+The CI pipeline is the first part of the delivery pipeline, handling the automation of the build and testing phases.
 This pipeline is triggered when code is committed to a code repository such as Git.

-The build phase takes over and compiles the code, which is then tested for errors and prepares a deployable code unit.
-There are other tasks included, like running security checks, sending Slack notifications, etc.
+The build phase takes over, compiles the code, tests it for errors, and prepares a deployable code unit.
+Other tasks include running security checks, sending Slack notifications, etc.

 Continuous delivery pipeline

-Continuous delivery is the extension of a continuous integration pipeline that involves automation of pushing the code into production and continuous monitoring of the performance of the application and infrastructure.
+Continuous delivery extends a continuous integration pipeline by automating the deployment of code to production and continuously monitoring application and infrastructure performance.
 All this without the need for human intervention.
 With a rightly designed pipeline, the app behaves consistently in the test and production environment.

 While choosing a CI/CD tool, check out the features like hosting options, interface, support for Docker, plugins, issue tracking and extensibility, horizontal scalability, configuration complexity, security, etc.